deadlyvipers/dojo_rules/introduction.md

 * nevermind
-* Like the javasript path
+* Like the JavaScript path